 The USGS classifies the economic impact of this earthquake at level GREEN (low).
 They expect an 65% likelyhood of between 0 and 1 million US Dollars in economic damage and impact, and a 96% chance that the economic impact of this earthquake falls no higher than 10 million USD.

-An estimated 771,200 people were exposed to level III.
-At this level, weak shaking and probably no damage can be expected.
+An estimated 10 people were exposed to level IV.
+At this level, light shaking and likely no damage can be expected.
+Intensity level III was experienced by the majority of people (around 0.9 million).
+In their region, weak shaking and probably no damage can be expected.

 People in 2 countries have been exposed to shaking.
-In Panama , around 0.8 million people, with impact levels up to III (weak shaking, probably no damage).
-People were exposed to shaking in Costa Rica as well.
+In Panama , around 0.9 million people, with impact levels up to IV (light shaking, likely no damage).
+In Costa Rica , around 60 thousand people.

 | People | MMI Level | Shaking | Damage |